The Journey So Far…

 - We will expand our outreach activities to other centres and partner organisations.

-- The completed Arts Centre will have a new café and catering space that connects with both the Foyer Gallery and theatre foyer, as well as the lakeside.
+- The completed Arts Centre will have a new café that connects with both the Foyer Gallery and Studio Theatre foyer, as well as the lakeside.

-- Our top priority is to keep our team of staff, volunteers and tutors together, to provide a continuity of our key programs.
+- Our top priority is to keep our team of staff, volunteers and tutors together, to provide continuity to our key programs.

-- We will continue, if possible, to work on-site at BAC in a relocated administration area.
+- Staff and volunteers will continue to work on-site at BAC, possibly in a temporarily relocated administration area.